 Many people use generic or brand-name cleaning products interchangeably, depending on the availability of coupons and sales.
 Unless you’ve got a favorite cleaner that you believe outperforms all others, you’ll get the job done and save money with generics.

 You can save even more with the DIY approach.
-Case in point: “Never Buy These 7 Overpriced Cleaning Products Again.”
+Case in point: “Stop Buying These 9 Overpriced Cleaning Products.”

 2. Prescription drugs

 Buying generic drugs can be a great way to save on medications.

-The U.S. Food and Drug Administration (FDA) requires that generic and brand-name medications (whether over-the-counter or prescription) conform to safety standards.
+The U.S. Food and Drug Administration (FDA) requires that generic and brand-name medications all conform to safety standards.

 Do you know these “5 Websites You Should Check Before Buying Prescriptions“?

 Like medications and infant formula, the FDA regulates sunscreens.